viet34tqc/notebook/react-query.md

 const [createPost, createPostInfo] = useCreatePost()
 ```
 - Options:
   - `onMutate`: function fires before `useMutation`.
-It's quite helpful when you want to run optimistic updates on local cache and update data for the UI before the mutation happens on the server.
+It's quite helpful when you want to run optimistic updates on local cache and update data for the UI before the mutation happens on the server (<https://tanstack.com/query/v4/docs/guides/optimistic-updates>)
-  - `onSuccess`: function runs when the mutation is successfull. `queryClient.invalidateQueries` is often used here, so the data in other places is refetched in the background.
+  - `onSuccess`: function runs when the mutation is successfull. `queryClient.invalidateQueries` is often used here, so the data in another query is refetched in the background.
   ```javascript
   const mutation = useMutation(createPostArticle, {
 	  onSuccess: data => {